microsoft/fast/packages/fast-breakpoint-tracker-react/README.md

 # React Breakpoint Tracker

-`fast-breakpoint-tracker-react` is a React component for managing viewport breakpoints.
+A library for managing viewport breakpoints.
 Given a set of breakpoints, this component will monitor the width of the browser window and track the current active breakpoint.

 ## Installation

 `npm i --save @microsoft/fast-breakpoint-tracker-react`

 ## Breakpoints

 `Breakpoints` are expected as an array.
 Six default breakpoint values are provided for convenience:

 ```jsx
 const defaultBreakpoints = [0, 540, 768, 1084, 1400, 1779];
 ```

-### Set custom breakpoint values
+### Setting custom breakpoint values

-Custom breakpoint values can be set by setting the `breakpoints` value on the BreakpointTracker class with new key:value pairs.
-Custom keys are supported, but the values must be numbers.
+Custom breakpoint values are defined by setting the `breakpoints` value on the BreakpointTracker class with new key:value pairs.
+Custom breakpoint values are defined by setting the breakpoints value on the BreakpointTracker class with a new array of number values:

 ```jsx
 // Set the public static value to your custom breakpoints